pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 #### Subscribing with state

-Requires Presence add-on.
-Always set a stable UUID for the user/device; persist it.
+Requires Presence.
+Always set and persist UUID to uniquely identify the user/device.

 ```
 1